robbert-vdh/nih-plug/README.md

     `Params` object and annotating them with `#[persist = "key"]`.
   - Group your parameters into logical groups by nesting `Params` objects using the `#[nested = "Group Name"]`attribute.
+  - When needed, you can also provide your own implementation for the `Params` trait to enable dynamically generated parameters and arrays of if mostly identical parameter objects.
 - Stateful.
 Behaves mostly like JUCE, just without all of the boilerplate.
 - Does not make any assumptions on how you want to process audio, but does come with utilities and adapters to help with common access patterns.